Illustration of hands holding a phone watching a video podcast

 How do you decide whether to add video to your podcast?

-The decision has to be based on what’s right for your show and not based on FOMO.
+The decision has to be based on what’s right for your show and not FOMO.

-When deciding whether video is right for you, think about…
+When deciding whether video, and particularly full length episodes, are right for you, think about…

-• Your content and whether it would benefit from a visual component
+• Your content and whether it would benefit from a video episodes

-• Whether you have the time and resources available to add video or whether it’ll make the process so complex you’ll never get your episodes out at all or you won’t commit to your podcast long term
+• Whether you have the time and resources available to add this into your process or whether it’ll make it so complex you’ll never get your episodes out or won’t commit to your podcast long term

 • Whether your target audience wants video